ya8282/oculist/README.md

 # oculist

-A high-performance Chrome bookmarklet that provides a non-disruptive, highly visual find-in-page experience.
-It maps search matches instantly and fires animated beacons to help you instantly spot text occurrences without interfering with host-page styles, layouts, or security policies.
+This is a Chrome bookmarklet that provides a high-visibility find-in-page experience.
+When performing searches with the search bar it activates, it instantly locates the matches and fires animated beacons to help you instantly spot text occurrences without interfering with host-page styles, layouts, or security policies.

 ## How it Works